DutchCryptoDad/bamboo-ta/README.md

 ](https://www.youtube.com/@dutchalgotrading)
 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UC-AOcefy1x7lTc17JiqaxqA)](https://www.youtube.com/@dutchalgotrading)

 ## Why this library

-This is a personal pet project to hoard all kinds of Technical Analysis Indicators for trading to one single library.
-It is primarily build for personal use, but if other people can use this to their own benefit as well, then that's a nice additional benefit.
+Bamboo-ta is a personal project that consolidates various Technical Analysis Indicators for trading into a single library.
+It’s primarily built for personal use, with a focus on data analysis of candlestick data to develop new (algorithmic) trading strategies.
+It can also serve as an auxiliary library for indicators in trading bots.

-The indicators this library are not only some of the the most popular (like MACD, RSI, SMA, EMA and more) but also contain more obscure (and possibly brand new) indicators like Waddah Attar Explosion, Bollinger Bands Trend Indicator too.
+This library includes not only some of the most popular indicators (like MACD, RSI, SMA, EMA, and more), but also more obscure (and possibly brand new) indicators such as ‘Waddah Attar Explosion’ and ‘Bollinger Bands Trend Indicator’.
+For more information on the available indicators, please refer to the indicator category pages.

-This library should be a welcome addition to other popular TA libraries like TA-lib, Pandas-ta, qtpylib and others but will not replace them.
-There will probably be a lot of indicators that will be served better with these other libaries.
-Bamboo-ta is written with simplicity in mind.
-And it should be more simple to use and maintain by me and other users.
+While Bamboo-ta complements other popular TA libraries like TA-lib, Pandas-ta, qtpylib, and others, it is not intended to replace them.
+There will likely be many indicators that are better served by these other libraries.

-### Disclaimer

-Most of the indicators I configured are tested agains a dataset from Binance (BTC/USDT) and verified with the same indicators on [Tradingview](tradingview.com/?aff_id=139223).
-However I will and cannot guarantee the workings and accuracy.

-I will use these indicators to build my own trading strategies for backtesting and manual & bot trading using the [Freqtrade trading bot](https://www.youtube.com/watch?v=VHvikJmQrVM&list=PL8gq8aFDPpbNEx4lUvpmRjxtCkjvX-Jpg).
-So it is in my own personal best interest to make these indicators work as accurately as possible.

-You are welcome to do suggestions and report bugs if you find these.
-But I will handle these on a 'best effort' base.
-I believe that the pressure of maintaining larger and popular libraries will lead to abandonment of the project by the original developer(s) at some point in time.
-And I do not want this to happen with this project.
-So be patient and the proposed suggestions will be handled all in good time.
+Bamboo-ta is designed with a focus on simplicity and modularity.
+It aims to be easy to use and maintain.
+If you’re seeking a library for complex indicator applications, you might want to consider other options.

 ## Social